-The commercial register is a public register kept by the district courts.
-It serves to ensure legal certainty in commercial transactions by providing complete and reliable evidence of the factual and legal circumstances whose disclosure is of particular interest to the general public.
-Two sections are maintained:
+The commercial register is a public register kept by the local courts.
+It serves to ensure legal certainty in commercial transactions, as the factual and legal circumstances, the disclosure of which is of particular interest to the general public, are fully and reliably documented.
+There are two sections:

-Department A: For sole traders and partnerships (e.K., OHG, KG).
+Section A: For sole traders and partnerships (e.K., OHG, KG)

-The commercial register enjoys public faith.
-This means that bona fide legal transactions are protected to a limited extent in their trust in the correctness of the entries and announcements.
+The commercial register is a public record.
+This means that legal transactions in good faith are protected to a limited extent in their trust in the accuracy of the entries and announcements.

 The content of the entry is published ex officio in the electronic Federal Gazette.
-In principle, all entries are published in their full wording.
+In principle, all entries are published in full.

-The entry in the Commercial Register must be filed with the locally competent district court in electronic form.
-The signature of the merchant or the managing director must be certified by a notary public.
-Depending on the form of the company, different information must be provided and attachments must be included.
+The entry in the commercial register must be applied for in electronic form at the locally competent district court.
+The signature of the merchant or managing director must be certified by a notary.
+Depending on the form of the company, different information must be provided and attachments added.

-A stock corporation is entered in the Commercial Register in Department B. So-called corporations are registered in department B (HRB).
+A public limited company is entered in section B of the commercial register.
+So-called corporations are entered in section B (HRB).

 Required information: